Decided that podcasts are a great way to improve your English, and want to know the best ways to use them like a boss?

 9. Shadowing (practice saying it at the same time as the native speaker)

-If you aren’t familiar with shadowing, you can read more about it over on the Lingualift blog.
+If you aren’t familiar with shadowing, we've written a guide that explains exactly how to do it.
 In short, it’s a technique used by advanced language learners where you listen to a text in a language, then practice saying it at the same time as the original speaker.

 So in practical terms, you would do this: